chonie1/file-server/README.md

-#File Server
+# File Server

+## Summary
 File server and client where:
-Clients can connect to the server via TCP and send a request for a file (by filename) The server looks for requested files locally and sends back the data
+* Clients can connect to the server via TCP and send a request for a file (by filename)
+* The server looks for requested files locally and sends back the data

-For demonstration purposes, the server only looks in a set directory
+For demonstration purposes, the server only looks in a directory called "files" and writes the content to the "downloads folder"